fghad047/Hotel-booking/README.md

  npm install
 8. Start the application by running: node index.js
-Open a browser and go to http://localhost:3232, replacing 3232 with your assigned port if different.
+9.Open a browser and go to http://localhost:3232, replacing 3232 with your assigned port if different.

+Usage

+To use the application:

+1. Open a browser and navigate to http://localhost:3232.
+2. Log in using a customer or admin account.
+Existing accounts can be found using the query: